Southern Pimento Cheese Nachos

 You’ll need 2 cups pimento cheese for this recipe.
 Whether store-bought or homemade, it’s melted on the stove into a tangy, warm pimento cheese sauce.
 If you want to make it from scratch, you’ll need aged cheddar cheese shredded from a large block, a brick of softened cream cheese, a jar of pimentos, and mayonnaise.
 I have a fantastic recipe for Piquant White Cheddar Pimento Cheese courtesy of my Georgia-born neighbor, who has made this pleasantly sharp version of pimento cheese her entire life!

-• Fresh jalapeno pepper or pickled jalapeno peppers – Adds a spicy kick that complements the pimento cheese perfectly.
+• Fresh or Pickled Jalapeños: Adds a spicy kick that complements the pimento cheese perfectly.
 I use a combination of both!

 Substitutions and Variations